 Every so often a homeowner tackling a new project will reach out to ask why their lumber doesn’t fit the connector.
 We sympathize.
-Lumber sizes can be confusing, especially when someone is first getting started with DIY woodworking.
+Lumber size can be confusing, especially when someone is first getting started with DIY woodworking.
 Nearly every single time this question comes up, it comes down to “nominal” dimensions of the purchased lumber.

 It’s no surprise that with so many of us stuck at home for most of 2020, there’s been an increased interest in DIY projects.
 Homeowners have been using the time to build everything from desks to alternative dwelling units.
 That interest is reflected in where we see visitors going on our website.
 We’ve seen a significant increase in the number of people downloading free project plans and an especially high interest in free pergola plans.